 Throughout the centuries, Jews have commonly eaten apples – as well as challah, grapes, and other fruits – dipped in honey, which symbolizes the hope for sweetness and blessings in the year ahead.
 Learn more about the history of this Ashkenazic tradition.

 Complementing this theme, honey cake, apple cake, and teiglach (hard, doughnut-hole-like pastry nuggets drenched in a honey-based syrup) are often served on Rosh HaShanah and throughout the High Holidays.
 If you’re pressed for time to prep, try this Quick Honey Cake recipe for an easy holiday treat.

 In some families, it’s customary to enjoy pomegranates during the High Holidays because, according to legend, the number of seeds in the pomegranate reflects the number of good deeds you will do in the coming year.
 Another interpretation suggests that pomegranates contain 613 seeds, the same number of mitzvot (commandments) as are in the Torah.

+In Sephardic communities, the Rosh HaShanah seder is a common practice.
 Stella Cohen, author of Stella's Sephardic Table: Jewish family recipes from the Mediterranean island of Rhodes, writes,

 “The Sephardim [who originated in the Iberian peninsula] have a unique tradition of reciting blessings before each of the symbolic foods eaten preceding the New Year dinner on the first and second nights.”